 Millionaire Mind by Thomas J. Stanley

 Stanley will surprise readers with his findings on the real lives of millionaires.
 Many of them were not star students or those that were told they had a bright future.
 Instead, these people utilized their challenges as motivation to try harder and take risks that were financially rewarding.
-This book is about picking apart the minds of the wealthiest and taking away habits that could assist readers in implementing those same traits to increase their financial stability.
+This book is a great asset for a business minded person because it is about picking apart the minds of the wealthiest.
+And, taking away habits that could assist readers in implementing those same traits to increase their financial stability.

 Einstein: His Life and Universe by Walter Isaacson

 Isaacson showcases one of the greatest masterminds in history by brewing down to the roots of what made Albert Einstein the genius he was.
 The book explores letters personally written by Einstein himself which develops a fascinating story of his history, creativity, and success.
 Einstein’s traits and viewpoints catalyzed the introduction of the modern era and if internalized, can greatly innovate progressive thinking.

 Zero to One by Peter Thiel and Blake Masters

 This book is a great addition to anyone looking to ignite his or her entrepreneurial spirit.
 Both Thiel and Masters highlight progression by proposing a new way of thinking about innovation.
 A noteworthy paradigm from this book is that tomorrow’s champions will not become successful by competing in the current marketplace.
 Instead, they will create new businesses that will shock the market.